 Rev. Dr. Dennis E. Norris was called to serve as Interim Pastor.
 He led the membership in embracing the reconciliation and healing process, preparing Mt.
 Zion for the call of a new pastor.

 On February 27, 2008, Rev. Dr. T. Scott Swan, I. was called to pastor Mt.
 Zion.
 He came with 27 years of ministerial experience, including 12 years as Pastor and 8 years of Pastoral Care-Giving.
-His ministerial focus is toward PTL – Preaching, Teaching, and Loving the people.
-Once again, God has smiled on Mt.
-Zion by gifting it with an anointed leadership with a vision and focus that encourages us to continue Building Relationships and with more focus on Building Expansion-ships.
-More specifically, Pastor Swan has led the Church in a renewed effort and emphasis on The Great Commission and ‘Saving Souls’.
-Since his arrival the Church has also shifted focus and moving from being ‘a church’ toward being ‘The Church’ on This Mountain!
+His ministerial focus was toward PTL – Preaching, Teaching, and Loving the people.
+Once again, God smiled on Mt.
+Zion by gifting it with an anointed leadership with a vision and focus that encouraged us to continue Building Relationships and with more focus on Building Expansion-ships.
+More specifically, Pastor Swan led the Church in a renewed effort and emphasis on The Great Commission and ‘Saving Souls’.
+After his arrival the Church shifted focus and moved from being ‘a church’ toward being ‘The Church’ on This Mountain!
 A high place in the midst of a low place…